 Property Identification Codes

-A Property Identification Code (PIC) is the eight character alphanumeric code allocated by DEDJTR or the equivalent authority in other States and Territories to a property used for agricultural purposes.
+A PIC is the eight character alphanumeric code allocated by the department or the equivalent authority in other states and territories to a property used for agricultural purposes.

 A single PIC can be allocated to a property consisting of more than one block of land, provided the blocks are part of the one enterprise and are within the same locality or in adjacent localities.

 Individuals must have a PIC for the properties on which they graze the following livestock: